mklarman/bookie/README.md

  Have to run checks on the lengths of the appropriate arrays and see how many eligible teams their are.
 Also have to have checks in the wager for nu duplicate teams and no opponents of the same matchup.
 And for future wagers must run a no opponents check so clients can't bet both sides to a game, maybe also have a check for no duplicate wagers.
 Then submit wager once all checks are clear.

+ for generating new wager:

+ Loop through the sports that are listed in the form, isolate the teams that the client would bet on.
+Have a random number genrator pick "heads or tails" on the team or opponent and the over and the under.
+Have these picks stored in an array, loop throug said array and for each element loop through all selections made so far and ask if any are opposites, if they are set the picks equal to the selection.
+This will make the client stay on the same side of a game no matter how many wagers they make.

+ When choosing wager type, knowing how many available choices there are is important.
+A wager type that needs five different teams can't be made when there is only two games.
+Have to have a check for that.

+ Creating the wager:

+ Filter all on teams into their proper array

+ get Amount

+ get the length of the array that holds all possible choices for said bettor

+ check to see if the length is less than 5, less than 4, less than 3, less than 2, less than 1.
+Have the available wagers be held under each if statement.
+In which if statement the code lands is the pool of choices for the wager type for said wager.

+ Next is to pick the teams to fill the wager, the if statements here will work off of wager type.
+As a selection is made, have that selection fall out of the array of choices.
+To do that, once a selection is made and stored in a variable, loop through the selection array and ask where the selection and selection array are equal and cut that element from the array.
+This way a selection can't appear in the same wager twice.

+ once client, amount, type, and teams are set, the wager is ready to be saved.